yas-online/osu-station-discord/README.md

 You'll be prompted to which of the guilds (servers) you want to add the bot to (requires "Manage Server" permission)

+**Note:** the bot currently only looks for a "osu!station" or "osustation" voice channel, so make sure you have that before inviting the bot over (might be configurable in the future)

 ## Credits

 - [Neico](https://github.com/neico) - Creator